Mastering Firecrawl Search Endpoint: Web Search and Data Extraction in One API Call

 Source type filtering for different content formats

 Beyond categories, you often need different content formats for the same topic.
-News articles give you recent developments, while web pages offer educational guides.
-The sources
+For example, news articles give you recent developments, while web pages offer educational guides.
+The sources parameter controls this.

 # Helper function for source comparison